NyanSatan/Anya/README.md

 ## TODO
 * Improve build system - for the current one is really bad
-* Common offset database - so there won't be a need to duplicate some offsets/values in Astris script and USB handlers configs
+* Common offset database - so there won't be a need to duplicate some offsets/values in the Astris script and USB handlers configs
+* A13+ SEP support - gonna be a tough task, because of Secure Enclave Boot monitor that's present on these platforms
+* Replace USB backend with C **libanya** in the Python library - to improve performance of it
+* Improve backend with ability of sending KBAGs in batch - to vastly improve performance when decrypting a big count of KBAGs

 ## Credits
 * @axi0mX - for the idea of replacing USB handler (used in **ipwndfu**)